akoskm/twitter-sign-in-example/README.md

 # twitter-sign-in-example
-Sign in with Twitter in a web application.
+Sign in with Twitter in web applications.

 ### Requirements
 - Java 7